-Solvency II reporting IFRS reporting These "provisions" are treated in a manner consistent with that under IFRS.
+Solvency II reporting IFRS reporting Solvency II reporting These "provisions" are treated in a manner consistent with that under IFRS.
 For presentation purposes, these liabilities are reclassified out of creditors and other payables to the provisions other than Technical Provisions line item.
-The fair value of the amounts payable to employees in respect of the scheme, which is settled in cash, is recognised as an expense with a corresponding increase in liabilities over the period that the employees unconditionally become entitled to the payment.
+The fair value of the amounts payable to employees in respect of the Allianz Profit Sharing Scheme, which is settled in cash, is recognised as an expense with a corresponding increase in liabilities over the period that the employees unconditionally become entitled to the payment.
 The liability is remeasured at each reporting date and at settlement date.
 Changes in the fair value of the liability are split appropriately between employee costs and investment return in the profit and loss account.
 Under IFRS these liabilities are classified as creditors and other payables on the Statement of Financial Position.